 At BVIS, a bilingual education is an essential part of our curriculum, setting your child up for long term educational benefits and a lifetime of learning.
 Being bilingual, it turns out, has a profound effect on the brain and can even make you smarter.

-Some of the main benefits of receiving a bilingual education are:
+The main benefits of a bilingual education are:

 Bilingual students’ brain function is improved as the mind is challenged to recognize, find meaning and communicate in multiple languages.
 A thirty-two year study by Thomas and Collier from George Mason University indicated that students who had a bilingual education and that spoke multiple languages had greater achievements than their monolingual peers, especially in maths, reading and vocabulary.